zetavg/chromium-website/site/blink/launching-features/index.md

 my new feature?
 Can I ship it anyway?*

-**A**: Blink and Chromium do sometimes ship features over the objections of other browsers or the TAG.
+**A**: Blink and Chromium do sometimes ship features over the objections of other browsers or the TAG, though we prefer to build consensus around features if possible.
 See the [Blink Values in Practice](/blink/guidelines/web-platform-changes-guidelines/) for how we make this tradeoff.